Morgan Silver Dollar obverse view Peace Silver Dollar obverse view

 Uncirculated Silver Quarters: Silver content=.1808 Troy ounces; Silver fineness=.9000; Gross weight=.201 Troy ounces (6.250 grams); Net (silver) weight=.1808 Troy ounces (5.6250 grams).

-To determine the silver (melt) value of a circulated quarter, multiply .1788 times the current spot price of silver.
-Example: .1788 x $15.00 = $2.682
+To determine the silver (melt) value of a circulated quarter, multiply the current spot price of silver times .1788.
+Example: .1788 x $25.00 = $4.47.

-United States Ninety-Percent Silver Half-Dollars
+United States 90% Half-Dollars

-This information applies to the: Barber (or Liberty Head) Half-Dollar minted from 1892-1915; Walking Liberty Half-Dollar minted from 1916-1947; the Benjamin Franklin Half-Dollar minted from 1948-1963; and the 1964 Kennedy Half-Dollar.
+This information applies to the: Barber (or Liberty Head) Half-Dollar minted from 1892-1915; Walking Liberty Half-Dollar minted from 1916-1947; Benjamin Franklin Half-Dollar minted from 1948-1963; and the 1964 Kennedy Half-Dollar.

 Circulated Silver Half-Dollars: Silver content=.3575 Troy ounces; Silver fineness= .9000 (the other .1000 is copper); Gross weight=.397 Troy ounces (12.355 grams); Net (silver) weight=.3575 Troy ounces (11.1195 grams).